peferso/peferso.github.io/_posts/2021-03-17-Postman-automation-with-python.md

 import sys
 import time
 ```

-* `requests`: we need this package to perform the API calls
+* `requests`: we need this package to perform the API calls.
-* `json`: this package is necessary to manage `.json` files
+* `json`: this package is necessary to manage `.json` files.
-* `os`: this package is necessary to discover the input `.json` forms and to save the outputs in the filesystem
+* `os`: this package is necessary to discover the input `.json` forms and to save the outputs in the filesystem.
+* `sys`: not strictly necessary, I used it to print package versions and to stop the execution according to certain conditions.
-* `time`: this package is not necessary, but I used it to print the elapsed time during requests
+* `time`: this package is not necessary, but I used it to print the elapsed time during requests.

 ```python
 In [2]: print('Python version')
    ...: print(sys.version)